 As a board member I’ve now helped over 50 founding teams get their early-stage startups off the ground.

-I love helping people solve hard problems — whether it's technology entrepreneurs trying to disrupt industries, or a Rocky Mountain community desperate for search-and-rescue resources or facing major land conversation challenges.
+I love helping people solve hard problems — whether it's technology entrepreneurs trying to disrupt industries, or a Rocky Mountain community desperate for search-and-rescue resources or facing major land conservation challenges.
 Or any other problem where creativity and philanthropy could be the solution.